Whitney Egstad, PhD

 Equity isn't a checkbox.
 I've built it into program design, community communication, and organizational structure, including founding an Accessibility & Inclusion Committee that won new business partnerships.

-I design and lead learning ecosystems that connect strategy to people, and people to results.
-Over 16 years, I've built programs that reduced compliance errors by 23%, drove 20% membership growth in a resistant market, and retained 95% attendance through a rapid pandemic pivot.
-I've also launched the first standardized wastewater surveillance training for public health epidemiologists nationally.
+Throughout my career, I've reduced compliance errors by 23%, drove 20% membership growth in a resistant market, retained 95% attendance through a pandemic pivot, and launched the first standardized wastewater surveillance training for public health epidemiologists nationally.

 Good learning doesn't happen by accident.
 It starts with understanding the real problem, earning trust across stakeholders, designing solutions that meet people where they are, and measuring whether they had a meaningful impact.
 That's the work I do.